 Black crappie grow at a rate of up to four inches per year.
 The most rapid growth takes place in their first two years of life, and adult black crappies rarely reach lengths over 10″.
 Female and male crappies grow to the same length and there is no way to tell the difference based on length.

 Black crappie are populous in the warmer waters of the United States.
 Along the Atlantic coast, they can be found in freshwater lakes, small ponds, and river backwaters from Virginia south to Florida.
 The warm waters of the Southern US are also popular crappie habitats, with a large black crappie population being found in freshwater bodies from Florida to Texas.
 Black crappie also appear in Wisconsin, Illinois, and parts of Michigan.

 Black crappie weigh about two pounds at adulthood, although some larger specimens have been recorded.
 The IGFA world record black crappie weighed 5 pounds 7 ounces.
 This atypical fish was found in a freshwater pond in Tennessee.

 Black crappie feed primarily on small invertebrates for the first six months of their lives.
-Worms (click here to purchase a good one), bugs, and tadpoles are popular foods for black crappie.
+Worms, bugs, and tadpoles are popular foods for black crappie.
 Young crappie will also feed on zooplankton and algae that occurs in areas of heavy vegetation.